- Become a Lawyer

 As directed by the governing board of the mandatory indemnity program for Alberta lawyers (the “Program”) an Enhanced Surcharge Protocol for the Program is effective as of July 1, 2019.

-The Enhanced Surcharge Protocol will benefit a large majority of Alberta’s private practice lawyers by shifting more of the costs of multiple paid claims onto the relatively few lawyers who incur them.
+The Enhanced Surcharge Protocol benefits a large majority of Alberta’s private practice lawyers by shifting more of the costs of multiple paid claims onto the relatively few lawyers who incur them.
 These changes will also help offset the increasing costs of defending and resolving claims.

 What changed?

-Under the previous Surcharge Protocol, which was in place since 1985, lawyers who have multiple paid claims for damages against them incur surcharges to a maximum of three times the current annual base levy assessment for the Program.
+Under the previous Surcharge Protocol, which was in place since 1985, lawyers who had multiple paid claims for damages against them incurred surcharges to a maximum of three times the current annual base levy assessment for the Program.
 The Enhanced Surcharge Protocol uses a fixed amount that escalates with the number of paid claims for damages, without a cap.

 Why change?